 Black women and girls can apply to be part of an upcoming therapy cohort here.
 Those selected can choose from a number of telehealth providers, including Talkspace.

 Rest for Resistance is a web zine and support group that centers mental health, healing, and self-care for marginalized people, and especially queer and trans people of color.
 Led by a collective of trans people of color, the zine also provides paid opportunities for marginalized people to express themselves in writing and art.

 “All people need to feel loved, safe and cared for.
 People of color may not feel safe or appreciated in certain spaces.
 Increasing activities and thoughts that cultivate self love and safety illuminates hope.”

 Self- and Community Care

 One demand of the ongoing movement against racist police brutality is for localities across the United States to divest from policing and to invest, instead, in community wellbeing, including education, housing, and healthcare.
 While protestors and policymakers have put forth many different versions of this demand, the underlying emphasis is clear.
-People of color and marginalized people, especially Black Americans, have an enduring and inalienable right to heal, thrive, and receive the support they need.
+People of color and marginalized people, especially Black Americans, have an enduring and inalienable right to heal, thrive, and receive the support and care they need.